 Often end customers or other persons outside the Moeco platform want to track shipments in real time.
 For these cases, you can generate a link with real-time shipment tracking and share it with a person who requests it.
 To generate a shipment tracking link, do the following: Go to logistics dashboard > Locations.
 Open the shipment you want to share the tracking for.
 Next to the required sensor, click .

 Application overview Your end customers or other third party individuals may need to view how shipments move along the route.
 For these purposes, you can use our logistics dashboard sharing feature or Moeco mobile web application.
-To access the app: Scan a QR code placed on the sensor.
-Follow the link suggested.
-Tap Upload the latest update from the sensor to get the freshest data.
-The app has two main tabs—Stats and Route.
+To access the app, scan a QR code placed on the sensor and follow the link suggested.
+When a webpage opens, you can choose one of the following options: Upload the latest update from the sensor—choose this option if you have an Android device and open the link in Google Chrome.

-To invite a new user to your organization account at the Moeco platform, do the following: Go to the authentication panel > Org.
+Inviting new users To invite a new user to your organization account at the Moeco platform, do the following: Go to the authentication panel > Org.
 Click + Invite new user.
 In the window opened, enter the email of a person you want to invite.
 From the drop-down menu, select this user’s role.
 Click Invite new user to finish the procedure.
+If this user has been late to follow the invitation link, you can resend it.

-Shipment lifecycles is a dashboard that summarizes data for all your active and archived shipments and breaks them down depending on a current stage of a transportation lifecycle.
-This helps you monitor shipments, evaluate transportation methods, and consequently optimize future deliveries and quickly react to possible urgent situation.
+Shipment lifecycles is a dashboard that summarizes data for all your activated and archived shipments and breaks them down depending on a current stage of a transportation lifecycle.
+This helps you monitor shipments, evaluate transportation methods, and consequently optimize future deliveries and quickly react to possible urgent situations.
 To access shipment lifecycles dashboard, in the top bar, click Stages.
-By default, a table for your active shipments opens.
-Each device in a shipment can be at one of the following states:
+By default, a table of your activated shipments opens.
+The goal of the lifecycles dashboard is for you to look at your shipments as a whole in order to evaluate the delivery progress for them.

 The Moeco BLE gateway can collect and use data from nearby devices in the background mode.
 This is an optional feature and its presence depends on the certain device and its Android version.
 Each device can also have its signature user interface design, which makes it harder to provide a unified instruction on how to enable the gateway background mode.
 The parameters to be set up are background data usage and power saving.